Background of the Genocide against the Tutsi

 d) Initiate and impose measures that will stop births among the members of a group of people

-e) Taking the children of one group away by force and give them to another group that is unknown and unrelated to them.
+e) Taking the children of one group away by force and giving them to another group that is unknown and unrelated to them.

-The provisions of the convention are also stipulated in article 91 of the organic law No 68/2018 of 30/08/2018 instituting the penal code because the states that have ratified to these conventions must have responsibilities that establishes laws punishing the crime of genocide.
+The provisions of the convention are also stipulated in article 91 of the organic law No 68/2018 of 30/08/2018, instituting the penal code because the states that have ratified these conventions must have responsibilities that establish laws punishing the crime of genocide.

 N.B.
-For the genocide to happen, it must also be supported by the government.
-The government deliberate intentionally to eliminate part of its citizen and ensure that the plan is successfully executed.
-The government intending to commit genocide put in place effective plans and measure to achieve the crime.
+For the genocide to happen, the government must also support it.
+The government deliberates intentionally to eliminate part of its citizen and ensure that the plan is successfully executed.
+The government intending to commit genocide put in place effective plans and measures to achieve the crime.
 The victims are killed not because of the crime they have committed but as a result of belonging to a group of people meant to be eliminated or unwanted.

 8. When the death lists have been drawn up, the massacres begin with the intention of eliminating the targeted group.